MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/protocols/Protocol_S1_Calibrating_SIPF_Weights.md.md

 * Head‑pruning that reduces $I$ by ≥0.1 should drop ToM and global‑broadcast proxies by ≥Δ (pre‑registered).&#x20;
 * Removing RLHF layers (↓$N$) should specifically degrade valence‑consistent avoidance and anxiety‑mitigation, more than it degrades raw task accuracy.&#x20;
-* Across new checkpoints, preregistered $C_{\text{SIPT}}$ should predict ≥X% of variance in $Y$.&#x20;
+* Across new checkpoints, preregistered $C_{\text{SIPF}}$ should predict ≥X% of variance in $Y$.&#x20;

-Here’s a compact, journal-ready **Methods** block followed by a runnable **Supplementary Code Appendix** (PLS + hierarchical Bayes skeletons) that match your SIPT spec.
+Here’s a compact, journal-ready **Methods** block followed by a runnable **Supplementary Code Appendix** (PLS + hierarchical Bayes skeletons) that match your SIPF spec.

 # Methods (short)

-We calibrated SIPT weights $w_1\ldots w_4$ for Scale (S), Integration (I), Adaptive Dynamics (A), and Neuromodulation (N) using a five‑stage protocol. **Stage 1 – Cross‑model benchmarking.** We assembled a cross‑architecture panel of publicly documented checkpoints (transformers and non‑transformers), treating <\~30B‑parameter models as baseline controls.
+We calibrated SIPF weights $w_1\ldots w_4$ for Scale (S), Integration (I), Adaptive Dynamics (A), and Neuromodulation (N) using a five‑stage protocol. **Stage 1 – Cross‑model benchmarking.** We assembled a cross‑architecture panel of publicly documented checkpoints (transformers and non‑transformers), treating <\~30B‑parameter models as baseline controls.
 For each model we recorded: S (normalized log‑parameter count), I (attention‑graph density and cross‑layer reachability; mean shortest path on attention graphs), A (plasticity indices from few‑shot/adapter deltas), and N (reward/oversight complexity: RLHF/RLAIF presence, value‑head diversity, salience flexibility).
 Behavioral targets included a g‑factor (first principal component across standardized cognitive benchmarks), Theory‑of‑Mind accuracy, valence‑consistent avoidance, anxiety‑mitigation, and memory persistence. **Stage 2 – PLS.** We z‑scored predictors and outcomes, then fit partial‑least‑squares regression with K‑fold CV to obtain stable $\beta$ loadings for S, I, A, N; bootstrapping yielded CIs.
 We normalized positive contributions to a simplex to yield provisional $w$’s. **Stage 3 – Causal perturbation.** On a mid‑sized base model we created targeted ablations (e.g., head‑pruning → ↓I; adapter freezing → ↓A; RLHF removal → ↓N) and estimated difference‑in‑differences effects on the behavioral battery. **Stage 4 – Hierarchical Bayes.** We pooled evidence across architecture families with weakly informative priors and a simplex parameterization of $w$, returning family‑specific posteriors. **Stage 5 – Prospective validation.** We preregistered predictions for new models from S,I,A,N alone, then updated the Bayesian posteriors with observed outcomes.&#x20;

 ---